Mahmoud Zakzouk

 Mahmoud Zakzouk (محمود حمدي زقزوق; 27 December 1933 – 1 April 2020) was an Egyptian politician and academic.
 He served as minister of religious endowment of Egypt from 1995 to 2011.

 Early life and education

 Zakzouk was born in Dakahlia, Egypt, on 27 December 1933.
 He obtained a bachelor's degree in languages from Al Azhar University in 1959.
 Then he received a master's degree from the same university in 1960.
-He also received a PhD in philosophy from Munich University in 1968.
+He also received a PhD in philosophy from LMU Munich in 1968.
 His PhD thesis dealt with the comparison of the philosophical approaches of Descartes and Al-Ghazali.

 Career

 Zakzouk was a professor of philosophy and taught philosophy at his alma mater, Al Azhar University.
 He joined the university in 1968.
 From 1972 to 1976 he was visiting professor in Libya and from 1980 to 1984 in Qatar.
 He served as the dean of the Islamic Theology Faculty at Al Azhar from 1987 to 1995.
 He was appointed minister of religious endowments (Awqaf) in 1995 and was in office until the Revolution of 2011 when he was removed.

 Zakzouk served as head of the Supreme Council for Islamic Affairs to which he was appointed in 1996.
 He held the following posts: vice president of Al Azhar University (1995), member of the Islamic Research Academy, member of the European Academy of Sciences and Arts in Salzburg and head of the Egyptian Society of Philosophy.

 In July 2016, Zakzouk received the bishop Miguel Ángel Ayuso Guixot to give him a tour of Al Azhar University upon the request of Pope Francis and to discuss the formal resumption of dialogue between the Pontifical Council for Interreligious Dialogue and Al Azhar University.